Schedule a Free Consultation

 The average cost for an in-home caregiver is $23,400 per year, while adult day care costs around $19,500 per year.
 Typically, seniors may require this type of care for three to five years.
 It’s important to note that these figures cover care costs only and do not include housing, food, or utilities.
 Medicaid is available to cover all three types of care, but it comes with strict income limits.
 Consulting with a Medicare lawyer can help protect assets when relying on Medicaid.

 Relying on an informal caregiver, such as a friend or family member, is another option.
-However, it can place a significant financial and physical burden on the caregiver, making it a less than ideal choice.
+However, it can place a significant financial and physical burden on the caregiver, making it a less-than-ideal choice.

 Assisted living is a great choice for seniors who require help with daily routines but do not need constant supervision.
 These facilities provide room and board, case management, and access to nursing services through outside agencies.
 This setup allows residents to maintain a level of independence while receiving the support they need.